apache/cordova-ios/README.md

 If you get a "Symbol not found: _NSConcreteGlobalBlock_", you will have to weak link libSystem through a command-line option.

 This is because the LLVM compiler strong links NSConcreteGlobalBlock, but gcc weak links (correctly).
-Add a linker flag in "Other Linker Flags" in your project target: _"-weak_library /usr/lib/libSystem.B.dylib"_
+Add a linker flag in "Other Linker Flags" in your project target: _"-weak-lSystem"_

 Starting with version 1.1, when creating a new project, the weak-linking is added through a linker flag so you will not need to do this manually.